cggos/ccv/cv_docs/cameras.md

 ## 2. Camera Lenses
 * [Lensation](https://www.lensation.de/) provides free of charge consulting about lenses, illumination and optical components
 * [dxomark](https://www.dxomark.com/): source for image quality benchmarks for phones and cameras

+### Fisheye Lens
+* Its not unusual for a fisheye lens to have a FOV of 185 degrees.

 ## 3. Industrial Camera